How to Install Chkrootkit on Debian 12, 11, or 10

 • Regular Updates: Active maintenance of Chkrootkit ensures it can detect the latest rootkits and remains a reliable tool for system administrators and security professionals.

-First, refresh the package lists on your Debian Linux system to install Chkrootkit.
-Refreshing the package lists provides your system with up-to-date information on available packages and their versions while priming it with the latest security patches and software updates.
-Execute the following command in the terminal to accomplish this:
+First, update the package lists on your Debian Linux system to install Chkrootkit.
+Updating the package lists gives your system the latest information on available packages and their versions and the newest security patches and software updates.

 sudo apt update && sudo apt upgrade